Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Introduction

 In many scenarios, however, exact data are not available.
 For instance, data can be corrupted by measurement noise or even by malicious attacks intended at fatally compromising the safety \cite{russo2021poisoning}, the quality, and the reliability of the synthesized control policies.
-It is therefore essential that data-driven controllers are endowed with quantifiable robustness properties.
-While some approaches have been suggested, e.g. \cite{coulson2020distributionally,alpago2020extended,yin2020maximum,vanwaarde2020noisy,huang2020quadratic}, it remains largely unexplored how much noise-corrupted data affect the performance and the safety of data-driven control systems.
-Recently, \cite{xue2020data,de2021low} have derived suboptimality \cite{de2021low} and sample-complexity \cite{xue2020data} bounds for LQR through direct behavioral formulations based on 1) Linear Matrix Inequalities (LMI) and 2) the System Level Synthesis (SLS) approach, respectively.
-A limitation is that the internal system states must be measured directly, which is infeasible for several large-scale systems \cite{baggio2021data}.
-Furthermore, while \cite{de2021low} proves that for low-enough noise a high-performing and robustly stabilizing controller can be found, the corresponding suboptimality is not quantified explicitly.
-To address these open points, in \cite{furieri2021behavioral} we have formulated a Behavioral Input-Output Parametrization (BIOP) of linear control policies which makes it possible to derive noise-dependent suboptimality analysis for output-feedback LQG, solely based on a non-parametric estimation of the system open-loop responses.
+It is therefore essential that data-driven controllers are endowed with robustness guarantees.
+While some approaches have been suggested in the behavioral framework, e.g. \cite{coulson2021distributionally,alpago2020extended,yin2021maximum,vanwaarde2020noisy}, it remains fairly unexplored how much noise-corrupted data affect the performance and the safety of data-driven control systems.
+Recently, \cite{xue2021data,de2021low} have derived suboptimality \cite{de2021low} and sample-complexity \cite{xue2021data} bounds for LQR through direct behavioral formulations based on 1) Linear Matrix Inequalities (LMI) and 2) the System Level Synthesis (SLS) approach, respectively.
+A limitation is that the internal system states must be measured, which is unrealistic for several large-scale systems \cite{baggio2021data}.
+Furthermore, while \cite{de2021low} proves that for low-enough noise a high-performing and robustly stabilizing controller can be found, the corresponding suboptimality growth rate is not explicitly derived.
+To address these open points, \cite{furieri2021behavioral} has formulated a Behavioral Input-Output Parametrization (BIOP) of linear control policies which makes it possible to derive noise-dependent suboptimality analysis for output-feedback LQG, solely based on a non-parametric estimation of the system open-loop responses.
+The BIOP can exploit any system identification technique such as the least-square methods of \cite{oymak2019non,zheng2020sample} or behavioral maximum-likelihood (ML) estimation \cite{iannelli2020experiment,yin2021maximum}.
 In order to deploy these systems in real-world scenarios, it is however important to include safety guarantees in the analysis.
-All the mentioned works \cite{xue2020data,de2021low,furieri2021behavioral, zhengfurieri2020sample} do not include such safety requirements.
+All the mentioned works \cite{xue2021data,de2021low,furieri2021behavioral, zheng2020sample} do not include such safety requirements.